 2. Travel Insurance Will Cover Me as a Student/Teacher Abroad (Wrong!)

 The purpose of travel insurance is generally to cover folks traveling overseas short-term.
 Once you have a residence permit or your primary purpose of being in China is no longer travel, your coverage may stop working.

 Therefore if you are heading to China to work or study, be sure you are purchasing a health insurance policy that matches your reason for being in China and type of visa.
-There are many travel insurance companies like Allianz that are suitable for long-term residents and comprehensive plans by travel insurance companies may cover you if you are in China for more than just travel.
+There are many travel insurance companies like World Nomads that are suitable for long-term residents and comprehensive plans by travel insurance companies may cover you if you are in China for more than just travel.